AP, IB, AICE & CLEP credit

 IB Equivalency Chart

 The College Level Examination Program (CLEP) enables students to earn transfer credit by exam.

 UNF will honor a maximum of 45 credits from test credit.

 When you hear advisors mention dual credit, they are referring to college courses a student earns while completing their high school diploma.
 To ensure you receive college credit at UNF for the dual credit courses you took in high school, you will need to send the official transcript with these credits to the UNF Admissions Office from the institution granting the credit.
 Credits are then posted to your official record within 6 to 8 weeks after your transcript is received.

 Applying Previous Credit to Your College Degree

-Since official transcripts, or test scores, may not be available from the institution granting the credit at the time of your orientation you will want to bring as much information as you can with you when you come.
+Since official transcripts or test scores may not be available from the institution granting the credit at the time of your orientation, you will want to bring as much information as you can with you when you meet with an advisor.
 Your advisor will need to know the name of the institution granting the credit, the course number (e.g. ENC 1101) and the final grade you received in that course.
 Similarly, you should bring information on any test credit (AP, IB, AICE, CLEP) you may have earned.
-This will help you and your advisor get an accurate first semester schedule.
+This will help you and your advisor select the correct courses for your first semester.